theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    As the work needed to find a valid block proof is dependent on the block [target](https://en.bitcoin.it/wiki/Target) (see also [difficulty](https://en.bitcoin.it/wiki/Difficulty)), it is possible that a chain with a higher number of blocks than the majority chain exists, if the difficulty was lower in this chain.
-   If a client for some reason first only sees the minority chain (whigh higher block count) and then gets presented the majority chain (with a higher chainwork) it will drop the minority chain in favor of the majority chain.
+   If a client for some reason first only sees the minority chain (with higher block count) and then gets presented the majority chain (with a higher chainwork) it will drop the minority chain in favor of the majority chain.
 In this case the valid block height (as seen by this node) might actually decrease.